Is toner necessary?

 While we’re on the subject, toners can’t close pores.
 Nothing can.
 Pores aren’t doors.
 They can’t open and close.

-Toners can make your pores look smaller… by irritating your skin.!
+There’s a grain of truth in this toner myth.
+Toners can make your pores look smaller… by irritating your skin!
 Why would you hurt your skin like that?!

 4. Is Toner Necessary To Keep Oil Production Under Control?

 Some toners CAN control oil production.
 But, is that a good thing?